ikzelf/autotype_lastpass_citrix_viewer/README.md

 This is my first applescript/ automator workflow.
 I am quite sure improvements are possible so if you see any: please feel free to share them, I am very open for pull requests and suggestions.

+One thing that I would like is to change ```activate application "Citrix Viewer"``` to something with a variable instread of the hardcoded "Citrix Viewer".
+That would make this script a bit more usable for other apps.